 The Macdonald-Laurier Institute is pleased to announce The Great Canadian Debates, a series of four provocative debates exploring some of the most compelling issues to Canadians.
-Each debate will be presented at the Canadian War Museum and will feature well-known personalities and a moderator.
+Each debate will be presented at the Canadian War Museum and will feature well-known personalities and new moderator Hon.
+Peter Milliken.
 Audience members are invited to get involved by posing questions during a Q&A session and voting for the winning argument.
-Following the debate, the evening also includes private access to the War Musem’s special exhibit.
+There are two debates remaining this season:

 - General admission tickets are $20 each

 – Students and seniors may purchase tickets at a special rate of $15 each, but must provide ID upon entry.

 – Members of the Canadian War Museum may also purchase tickets at $15 each and will be asked to present their membership card at the door

 - *Note: It is recommended that you purchase tickets in advance as seating is limited and we cannot guarantee tickets will be available at the door.